The All-Electric Mazda MX-30 (SUV): The Complete Electric Car Buying Guide For India

 The all-electric Mazda MX-30 crossover SUV, is the first production battery-electric vehicle (BEV) from Mazda.
 The pure electric compact SUV was unveiled at the 2019 Tokyo Motor Show.
 The Mazda electric vehicle (EV) has been positioned for the urban driver, with the Japanese automotive manufacturer following a very similar ethos to Honda-e, in keeping the EV battery size small.
 Both the Mazda MX-30 and Honda-e use a 35.5 kWh lithium-ion EV battery.

 Mazda is unique, in that, one of the key determinants of the EV battery size was the ‘life-cycle’ environmental impact.
-According to Mazda, the smaller battery pack has a more positive environmental footprint, challenging some of the conventional wisdom in the electric vehicle sector, with automotive manufacturers aspiring for large EV batteries with longer zero-emission range.
+According to Mazda, the smaller battery pack has a more positive environmental footprint, challenging some of the conventional wisdom in the electric vehicle sector, with automotive manufacturers aspiring for large EV batteries with longer zero-emission electric range.

 PROS CONS